Kelly’s Duck Stew

 Here’s Ann cheering the magic on.

 About 5 hours later.
-After giving all the flavors time to meld, I tasted the gumbo and decided it still needed salt.
-I added one tablespoon of salt.
+After giving all the flavors time to meld, add salt to taste.

 I turned the stove off, put the lid on, and put the gumbo to bed.
-First thing in the morning, I put the gumbo in the refrigerator.
+First thing in the morning, I put the gumbo into containers and stored some in the refrigerator and some in the freezer.

 To Serve: